Kingdom of Tonga

 Birding Tonga

-Ten of the region’s endemic birds can be seen in Tonga and these include two of it’s own endemics, the Tongan Megapode which is restricted to the isolated Nuiafo’ou and the Tongan Whistler which is found only in the Vava’u Group.
+The bird life of Tonga includes a total of 73 species, of which two are endemic.
+Five species have been introduced by humans, and eight are rare or accidental.
+Seven species are globally threatened.
+Ten of the region’s endemic birds can be seen in Tonga including its own endemics, the Tongan Megapode which is restricted to the isolated Nuiafo’ou and the Tongan Whistler which is found only in the Vava’u Group.

 The original vegetation of Tonga was tropical rain forest – today this has been almost completely lost, throughout the Kingdom.
 Only small remnants remain on Tongatapu, some of the Vava’u islands and on ‘Eua.
 The 449 ha ‘Eua National Park is the sole terrestrial biodiversity protected area in the Kingdom.
 The Tongan Government is currently considering a proposal to declare the islands of Maninita and Taula in the Vava’u Group as protected areas as both these islands are important seabird nesting sites.